nscon-gmbh/meraki-quick-check/README.md

 ## Configuration

 There is no need for any further configuration.
 It is optional to use your Meraki API key as environment variable called "YOUR_MERAKI_API_KEY" in the script.
 Otherwise you will get a prompt to paste your API key during execution of the script.
+All log files from the Meraki Dashboard API will be stored at the "logs" folder.

 Make sure to have a valid Meraki API key.
 Please check the [Meraki Dashboard API documentation](https://developer.cisco.com/meraki/api-v1/) for any further information.